 - Identify negative thinking.
 Your thoughts about a situation affect your reaction to it.
 Negative thoughts about something can cause unwanted physical, emotional and behavioral responses.
-To help determine if distorted thinking contribute to your problems, jot down, in your daily journal, what your reactions are troubling situations.
+To help determine if distorted thinking contribute to your problems, jot down in your journal, what your reactions are in troubling situations.

 - Avoid all or nothing thinking.
 You see things as either all good or all bad.
-As a result of it, you end up with more negative.
-Your unsuccess in one thing does not make you a failure.
+As a result, you end up with more negative.
+Failing in one thing does not make you a failure.

 - Stop converting positives into negatives.
 No achievement is small or big.
 Start counting them so you have a visual fact and celebrate them.

 - Anticipating worst.
 You expect the worst and tell yourself that if it happens you won’t be able to handle it.
 Consequently, this leads to tragedy.

 - Jumping to a negative conclusion.
 You reach this conclusion with little to no evidence to support it.
 For example, ”My friend canceled our girls’ night out because I’m really boring to be around.”
 Because of this thought, you may avoid social interactions which can lead to depression.

 - Mistaking feelings for facts.
 You confuse feelings with facts.
 For example, ”I feel like a failure, so I must be a failure.”
 Yes, this feeling can be strong, but it’s a feeling and not fact.
 Most importantly, there is something you are good at and you need to believe in yourself to see it.
 After all, we are all unsuccessful at something at some point in our lives.